Efficient Bayesian Inference from Noisy Pairwise Comparisons: Conclusion

 \section{Conclusion}

 We introduced BBQ, a Bayesian Bradley-Terry model that jointly estimates item quality and rater reliability.
 Our core contribution is the derivation of an Expectation-Maximization (EM) algorithm that simultaneously estimates item skills and individual rater quality, effectively down-weighting or removing the influence of unreliable participants.
 By explicitly modeling rater quality, the method produces more stable and accurate rankings.
-The EM algorithm ensures rapid convergence and monotonic likelihood improvement, addressing limitations of gradient-based approaches.
+The EM algorithm ensures monotonic likelihood improvement and competitive runtime, especially relative to gradient-based approaches.

-Across diverse datasets, BBQ consistently achieved high Top-1 agreement and superior Kendall's Tau, demonstrating both robustness and reliability.
-The model excels in scenarios with noisy or crowdsourced raters, maintaining accuracy even when raters contribute few comparisons.
+Across diverse datasets, BBQ consistently achieved high Top-1 accuracy and strong Kendall's Tau, demonstrating both robustness and reliability.
+The model excels in scenarios with noisy or crowdsourced raters, maintaining strong performance even when raters contribute few comparisons.
 BBQ is particularly effective in large-scale settings where many raters are non-experts or vary widely in attentiveness and diligence.
 Our results highlight that incorporating rater quality is especially crucial when evaluation quality is heterogeneous or partially unreliable.
 Additionally, the Bayesian framework provides principled uncertainty estimates for item scores, enabling interpretable comparisons across studies.
 We further demonstrate that the model's error bars are well-calibrated and can be used to assess whether differences between items are statistically significant.
 Predicted rater quality aligns with agreement to final rankings, validating the model's ability to identify reliable evaluators.

 Overall, BBQ advances human evaluation methodology by offering a practical, interpretable, and generalizable approach to aggregate noisy pairwise comparisons.
 This work contributes a significant step toward more cost-effective, interpretable, and reproducible human studies for evaluating AI-generated content.